alxhoff/RGB-Mechanical-Keyboard/README.md

 - Add a usb 2.0 hub and a couple of usb-c ports to the keyboard.
 - Add jumpers to configure rgb rows, for example, daisy chaining multiple rows to reduce required pin count
 - STM32F411 "Blackpill" control board
+- Add port for connecting a joystick for mouse functionality
+- Add switch for toggling 'BOOT' protocol, ie. device can recognize that it should send 8 byte BOOT compatible HID reports